rvion/CushyStudio/README.md

 -   🚀 The most `Practical` toolset to build actions

-    -   Pre-configured ecosystem,
-    -   NO INSTALL, NO SETUP
+    -   Pre-configured ecosystem: NO SETUP NEEDED
-    -   great way to learn Stable Diffusion concepts
+    -   built-in `ComfyUI` to `Action` converter
+    -   Graphical Action builder
     -   a full `typescript Action SDK` + compiler to go further

 -   🧠 `ComfyUI` engine At it's core

+    -   ALL Custom nodes are supported
     -   deep integration with ComfyUI Graph
     -   a well-though interface to explore and play with nodes

 -   💪 from 0 to 100 in no time

-    -   get started with automatic conversion of ComfyUI workflows to Actions
-    -   grow your set of prefabs, like sub-workflows, but on steroids
+    -   modularize, reuse, grow your toolet
-    -   modularize your work
-    -   share it with the world
+    -   share your actions with the world

 </td>
 </tr>